-Individualised guarantees are not checked by Prefectures prior to ordering a Dublin transfer, even though Tarakhel v.
+In 2019, individualised guarantees were still not checked by Prefectures prior to ordering a Dublin transfer, even though Tarakhel v.
 Switzerland foresees that States have to check what reception conditions and procedural provisions will be guaranteed to asylum seekers when returned to the determined responsible country.
 That should particularly be applied to vulnerable asylum seekers and families.